 For us at Staffbase, this process became elevated when we acquired Valo, one of the iconic intranet add-ons for Microsoft SharePoint.
 There is no way to talk about intranets and the digital workplace without having a deep understanding of Microsoft's strategy and way of looking forward.
 Theirs is the dominant adjacent ecosystem to most intranets in the market.

-Staffbase, however, was founded in 2014 and grew to become the first unicorn in the employee communications space.
+Staffbase, on the other hand, was founded in 2014 and grew to become the first unicorn in the employee communications space.
 This was because of our disruptive approach to reaching employees with the new concept of an employee app.
 Over time, this app also evolved into a new philosophy about how to make intranet platforms more accessible, user-friendly, and much easier to maintain.

 So, as you can imagine, we get the question quite a lot: How do you want to bring all of this together and where do you see the future of these tools for a modern intranet strategy that aligns well with Microsoft?